AbdullahRFA/Bongodev/README.md

 clear

-	•	history: Show the list of previously used commands.
+	•	history: Show a list of previously used commands.

 history